rachelesmee/website/foss4gukonline2020/on-the-day.md

 ## Finding the Streams

-The links and logins for each of the streams will be on the Eventbrite site - you will receive an email early in the morning pointing you to the stream links etc.
+The links and logins for each of the streams will be on the Eventbrite site on the day of the event - you will receive an email early in the morning pointing you to the stream links etc.

 **Please don't share the links with anyone else**, each stream has a fixed capacity (just like a conference room) and if you share the details other registered delegates may not be able to get into the room = bad karma.